10 Best Things to Do in Vienna in Winter (Christmas Markets and Beyond)

 Enjoy a Christmas Concert

-Many churches and cathedrals in Vienna host classical music concerts in December and the beginning of January, and they are quite popular, so it’s recommended to book your tickets in advance.
+Visiting Vienna in Christmas also means that many churches and cathedrals host classical music concerts (in December and the beginning of January), and they are quite popular, so it’s recommended to book your tickets in advance.

 Go Ice Skating